EngosSoftware/kivi/README.md

 KIVI format deserializer.

-KIVI is a simple text format for storing keys with associated values on separate lines.
+KIVI is a simple text format in which each key and its associated value are stored on separate lines.
 While it is not as widely known as formats like JSON or INI, it is straightforward and particularly useful in specific contexts where keys or values consist of multiple lines of text.

 An example of a configuration file in KIVI format: